- Research & Reports

 History and Resources

 Grounded in curriculum researched and practiced through the University of Michigan, Intergroup Dialogue at OSU builds upon 25 years of development and practice from colleges and universities across the United States.
-Oregon State University is proud to launch its first offerings of Intergroup Dialogue the spring term of 2013, and looks forward to the development and expansion of our program in the coming year.
+Oregon State University launched its first offerings of Intergroup Dialogue the spring term of 2013, and looks forward to the continued development and expansion of our program.

 Intergroup Dialogue is made possible by the collaborative design and coordination of several campus partners, including: